guzmanueco/CI-CD-with-Databricks-Asset-Bundles/CI CD with Databricks Asset Bundles.md

 ```

 ### Implementing a "pull request" pipeline
-Simple edit the previous code to use a "pll request" trigger:
+Thi will basically be the same, but we need to change the `cicd.yml` file to use the correct configuration on the trigger action:
 ```yml
 # cicd.yml
 # name of your workflow
 name: "DEV deployment"